 - You entered a residential or commercial structure, a room within a structure, or a locked vehicle,

-- You entered the structure or locked vehicle with the intent to commit a theft or a felony crime, and
+- You entered the structure or locked vehicle with the specific intent to commit a theft or a felony crime, and

 - One or more of the following is also true: